20 Things to do in Banff in Winter for Non-Skiers

 Catch the Train at Morant’s Curve

 Morant’s Curve is one of the best photography spots in Banff.
-It’s a scenic overlook along the Bow Valley Parkway.
+It’s a scenic overlook along the Bow Valley Parkway that is hard to miss when you’re driving the scenic road.
 The train tracks run right beneath it, and if you are patient and are there at the right time, you may even catch the train for the perfect photograph.

 Catch the Stellar Winter Sunsets

 Because the mountains are so tall and abundant, getting great sunsets in Banff can be hard.
-However, in the winter you can get some outstanding ones.
-Keep an eye on the clouds; if you see funicular clouds during the day, you know for sure you have a fantastic sunset coming.
+However, in the winter you can really get some outstanding ones.
+Keep an eye on the clouds; if you see lenticular clouds during the day, you can be sure a fantastic sunset is on the way.

 Enjoy Christmas at the Castle

 During the Christmas season, the Banff Springs Hotel decorates the whole castle into a Christmas wonderland.
-Nonguests can go in and take a look around, but it’s better if you book a night or two in this iconic Banff hotel to enjoy a meal, ice skate, and hot chocolate by the fire.
+To experience the magic, we recommend you book a night or two in this iconic Banff hotel.
+Enjoy a meal, ice skate, sip a hot chocolate by the fire, and take in all the Christmas activities on offer.

 Take a Sleigh Ride Down Banff Ave

-I don’t think there’s a more magical place to take a horse-drawn carriage ride in the world than in Banff.
-Specifically, downtown Banff and down Banff Ave during the holidays under the lights!
+I don’t think there’s a more magical place to take a horse-drawn carriage ride in the world than in Banff, specifically, around Downtown Banff and beautiful Lake Louise.

 Enjoy the Fire at Lake Louise